iconindicators/appindicators/README.md

 TODO Check if Geany will accept $HOME

-Ensure `indicatortest` runs in a terminal from source as per the earlier section and `venv_run` is created.
+Ensure `indicatortest` runs in a terminal within the source tree as per the earlier section and `venv_run` exists.

 Assuming the source code is located in `/home/bernard/Programming/Indicators`, create the project et al: